FreeRTOS/FreeRTOS/FreeRTOS/Demo/CORTEX_M3_MPS2_QEMU_GCC/Readme.md

         -kernel ./build/RTOSDemo.axf \
         -serial stdio -nographic
 ```
+### Blinky Demo Expectations
+after running the blinky demo you shoud see on the screen the word blinking
+printed continuously

 ## Networking Support
 To make networking support possible a few steps needs to be done on the machine